 return-path is a "hidden" header.
 But I wanted you to be aware of this just in case.

-#3 Updated by Matt Gold over 8 years ago
+Updated by Matt Gold about 11 years ago

 please see this note from Steve Brier, whom I've added as a watcher:

 Hi, Matt.
 A minor annoyance.
 Why does the "From:" line on email notification of a blog post say "WordPress" instead of "CUNY Academic Commons?"
 Just curious (I'd obvious prefer the latter; sorta pride of ownership).